 - From your current pay run in Xero, click Post Pay Run, and then click Yes to confirm it.

 Your pay run has now been posted.
-Xero makes it explicitly clear on their website that they’re not a payroll intermediary, and that they don’t make payments on behalf of your business.
+Xero accounting makes it explicitly clear on their website that they’re not a payroll intermediary, and that they don’t make payments on behalf of your business.
 It’s still up to you to actually pay your employees.

 Troubleshooting your pay run

 Some errors you might come across include: